 - FAQ dropdowns or paragraphs that further help guide users to your site and gain trust in your expertise

-- Media that is useful for a richer user experience (this could mean a video embed, an audio link to a podcast, an infographic, or simply an image)
+- Media that is useful for a richer user experience (this could mean a video embed, an audio link to a podcast, an infographic, or simply an image with alt text)

 May I stress again, though, my initial Seinfeld-esque question: what is up with all the acronyms in digital marketing?
 Like the wise owl once said, the world may never know.